optimisedu/tools/README.md

 # Contributing
 While I call this mine it is fully open source and I invite people to write the functional sections in their own words.

-This starts with a dot and continues to the apex of my understanding ofjavascript.
+This starts with a dot and continues to the apex of my understanding of functions.
 As such it will recurse on.
-The functors aren't the opoint, if you can't explain it simply you don't understand it well enough so please jump from section to section pinching what you will.
+The functors aren't the point.
+If you can't explain it simply you don't understand it well enough so please jump from section to section pinching what you will.
 Afterall, these are well recognised patterns that started as holes in punchcard!
+What I would really like to see is forks with other people explaining these patterns in their own words.

 *Done*
 -Capitolised "contributing"